RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - R v Damic [1982] 2 NSWLR 750
       - Damic was a self-represented litigant who had been charged with many offences, including murder.
       - Trial Judge thought Damic was fundamentally incapable of leading a proper defence (serious mental illness).
 Damic refused to raise mental illness as his defence – Judge considered that this did not accord to the principles of a fair trial.
-      - Trial Judge called a psychiatrist to assess the fitness of Damic to represent himself, and the psychiatrist was then called as a witness to testify about the Damic’s fitness.
+      - Trial Judge called a psychiatrist to assess the fitness of Damic to represent himself, and the psychiatrist was then called as a witness to testify about the Damic's fitness.
 Had the judge not called that witness, and had Damic been convicted, the conviction would have been unfair and vulnerable to being overturned on appeal.
   - Failure to Call a Witness
     - How does the law address the fact that a party fails to call evidence (witness) that the party would reasonably be expected to ?
       - The rule in Jones v Dunkel (1959) 101 CLR 298 relates to civil cases where the Plaintiff does not call a witness that they would reasonably be expected to have called – as a result the Trial Judge may draw an adverse inference from that failure.
 (Note that s 20 EA only applies to criminal matters)
       - The principle in Jones v Dunkel was originally extended to apply in criminal cases – this position is no longer valid in criminal matters.
       - The application of Jones v Dunkel in criminal matters has been repeatedly overruled, most conclusively in the HCA decision in Dyers.
     - Jones v Dunkel (1959) 101 CLR 298 (CIVIL)
-      - Although Jones v Dunkel was a civil matter in relation to a fatal road accident where the driver of the defendant’s truck was not called to give evidence and does not directly deal with the issue of the accused’s right to silence at trial, per se, the HCA decision in this matter has been cited as an authority for the proposition that in certain circumstances an inference can be drawn from a party’s failure to give or call evidence.
+      - Although Jones v Dunkel was a civil matter in relation to a fatal road accident where the driver of the defendant's truck was not called to give evidence and does not directly deal with the issue of the accused's right to silence at trial, per se, the HCA decision in this matter has been cited as an authority for the proposition that in certain circumstances an inference can be drawn from a party's failure to give or call evidence.
       - The Jones v Dunkel principle says that if a party would normally be expected to call a witness, or adduce other evidence, and they choose not to call that witness / adduce that evidence, in the absence of an explanation for failure to call the witness, a court might be entitled to conclude / infer that the evidence of that witness would not have assisted the party.
       - In light of the wording of s 20 and a several HCA decisions such as Dyers v The Queen, Jones v Dunkel does not have any real application in criminal matters.
   - Failure to Call Evidence